manjaro/pacman-mirrors/docs/index.md

     eg. */mnt/install* or *$mnt*

 -G, \--get-branch
-:   Returns branch from configuration optionally with a prefix.
+:   Returns branch from configuration.

 -S, \--set-branch *BRANCH*
-:   Writes the branch to configuration optionally with a prefix,
+:   Writes the branch to configuration,
     use *stable*, *testing* or *unstable*

 -P, \--proto, \--protocols *PROTO* [*...*]
-:   Write the protocols to configuration optionally with a prefix,
+:   Write the protocols to configuration,
     use *all* or *http*, *https*, *ftp* and *ftps*.

 ## MISC